ASP.NET Output Cache Provider for Azure Cache for Redis

 Store ASP.NET page output in the cache

-To configure a client application in Visual Studio using the Redis Cache Session State NuGet package, click NuGet Package Manager, Package Manager Console from the Tools menu.
+To configure a client application in Visual Studio using the Azure Cache for Redis Session State NuGet package, click NuGet Package Manager, Package Manager Console from the Tools menu.

 Run the following command from the